indy-golang/Presentations/README.md

 # Presentations
-Presentation files of past Indy Golang meetings
+You can find the presentation files of past Indy Golang meetings.